• Skip to primary navigation

 • Serve with a dollop of peanut butter on top or on the side.
 This tip brought to you by my chocolate-peanut-butter-combination-loving husband!

-• After the pie has cooled, sprinkle some sea on top for that sweet-salty combo.
+• After the pie has cooled, sprinkle some sea salt on top for that sweet-salty combo.

 How to Transport a Pie